-Surplus lines and independently procured insurance: 5%
+Surplus lines and independently procured insurance: 5 percent.

-From FY 2009-10 to FY 2013-14, the tax on surplus lines and independently procured coverage is distributed 100% to the General Revenue Fund.
-Starting July 1, 2014, the tax proceeds will be distributed 15.74% to the Insurance Regulatory Trust Fund and 84.26% to the General Revenue Fund.
+From Fiscal Year 2009-10 to Fiscal Year 2013-14, the tax on surplus lines and independently procured coverage is distributed 100 percent to the General Revenue Fund.
+Starting July 1, 2014, the tax proceeds will be distributed 15.74 percent to the Insurance Regulatory Trust Fund and 84.26 percent to the General Revenue Fund.

 Surplus lines premium and independently procured coverage taxes are imposed in most states.
-Taxes imposed vary considerably from state to state, with a range from 1% to 5%.
+Taxes imposed vary considerably from state to state, with a range from 1 percent to 5 percent.